iNxtWilliqm/ChloeTheExplorer/README.md

 A 2D-shooter game made with C++ using SplashKit library.
 <br>
 Chloe is an explorer that shoots pigs and gains loots from them.
+Defeat monsters, collect coins, and level up.
 Aim for your best score!

 ## Key Binds